Genotyping of MoBa

-The genotyping is a collaborative effort, performed in mainly three large research projects using slightly different platforms:
+The genotyping of the MoBa samples is a collaborative effort, performed mainly in three research projects (see below) and several smaller projects.

-The PIs mentioned above are, until 2025, to be invited to participate in any study using this genetic data, and MoBa expect all researchers to follow the guidelines from the Vancouver Convention regarding authorship.
-The number of collaborators and authorships should be agreed upon following a dialogue between the projects.
+The principal investigators mentioned above (Per Minor Magnus, Pål Njølstad and Ole Andreassen) are, until 2025, to be invited to participate in any study using this genetic data and must be accredited in acknowledgements.
+This does not mean automatic co-authorship.
+MoBa expect all researchers to follow the guidelines from the Vancouver Convention regarding authorship.
+The number of collaborators and authorships should be agreed upon following a dialogue between the project participants.

-An important part of the data delivery is assuring high quality data for the researchers using the genotypes in downstream analyses.
-A group of researchers, previously experienced in quality control (QC) assessment of array data, has performed QC on the first data set mentioned above.
+An important part of the data delivery is assuring high quality data and quality control (QC) is performed on available data.
 This dataset consist of the following:

 - Raw data directly from the scanner (.idat)